 See our newest infographic answering this question.

 Everyone who works with shipping containers uses the container markings.
-All markings have a meaning and understanding it is critical for handling containers, whether you are a hauler, exporter, importer, container depot or a warehouse, and whether a container is stationary or in motion.
+All markings have meaning and understanding it is critical for handling containers, whether you are a hauler, exporter, importer, container depot, or a warehouse, and whether a container is stationary or in motion.

-Please share this infographic on you site by copying and pasting the code below:
+Please share this infographic on your site by copying and pasting the code below:

 - First 3 letters: Owner code (e.g. MAEU for Maersk Line)*